-Chambéry France is a part of the Savoie Mont Blanc region and definitely a place that pleasantly surprised me in all the right ways.
+Chambéry France is a charming Alpine town with a population of around 50,000.
+It is situated in the southeast of France is apart of the Savoie Mont Blanc region and definitely a place that pleasantly surprised me in all the right ways.
 It had everything that I look for in a weekend break, great local food and wine, rich history, friendly people and accessibility in getting there.
+Not to mention only a short distance from the airport.

 Table of Contents